cisco/mindmeld/source/userguide/deep_neural_nets.rst

 .. warning::

    The choices of tokenization presented here shouldn't be confused with the :ref:`Tokenizers in text preparation pipeline <tokenization_text_preparation_pipeline>`.
-The latter are used to preprocess the text while the former are used to prepare sequence of tokens for the neural models.
+The tokenizers in text preparation pipeline are used to develop text that is inputted to the neural models while the following are used to prepare sequence of tokens for the underlying embedders.

 1. ``'whitespace-tokenizer'``
 """""""""""""""""""""""""""""